altocodenl/tagaway/readme.md

 ### Todo alpha

 - Import/upload:
-   - When importing a repeated file, add those tags to the file.
    - Account logs refactor
       - Add a log on invalid upload.
       - Add a log on repeated upload.